Random amenable $\mathrm{C}^*$-algebras: Villadsen algebras of the first type

 \section{Villadsen algebras of the first type}

-By once again making a random choice at each step of an inductive limit, Tyche this time builds an approximately homogeneous (AH) algebra, the radius of comparison of which is a random variable whose distribution is the subject of this section.
+By once again making a random choice at each step of an inductive limit, we this time build an approximately homogeneous (AH) algebra, the radius of comparison of which is a random variable whose distribution is the subject of this section.